Online Masters in Anthropology Degrees & Grad Schools

 - Human Behavior

 GradSchools.com makes searching for an online masters program in anthropology easy to find.
 You can begin with a location search; simply use the tabs to enter a city, state or country, and determine schools where programs are offered.
 Then browse through and review your choices.
-Most Anthropology master’s degree programs are 2 years in duration, and include field research[iv].
+Most Anthropology master’s degree programs are 2 years in duration, and include field research, per the BLS.

-Potential Career Options for Online Masters in Anthropology Graduates
+What are Potential Career Options for Online Masters in Anthropology Graduates?

 - Anthropologists and Archeologists: Study the origin, development, and behavior of humans.
 They examine the cultures, languages, archeological remains and physical characteristics of people in various parts of the world.
-According to the BLS, employment of both anthropologists and archeologists is projected to grow 19% from 2012 to 2022[iii], making this a great time to earn your degree!
+According to the BLS, employment of both anthropologists and archeologists is projected to grow 7% from 2020 to 2030, making this a great time to earn your degree!

 - Archivists, Curators, and Museum Workers: The role of archivists is to appraise, edit, and maintain permanent records and historically valuable documents.
 The functions of curators involve overseeing collections of artwork and historic items, and may conduct public service activities for an institution.
-Museum technicians and conservators jobs involve preparing and restoring objects and documents in museum collections and exhibits[v].
-Some of the industries that employed the most professionals in these fields in the year 2012 are museums, historical sites, government, and educational services.[vi].
+Museum technicians and conservators jobs involve preparing and restoring objects and documents in museum collections and exhibits.
+Some of the industries that employed the most professionals in these fields in the year 2020 are museums, historical sites, government, and educational services (BLS).

 Ready to pursue an Online Master’s in Anthropology Degree?